mttcohack/MTTCoHack-SecurityCopilot-coach/README.md

 Refer to this documentation [Connect Microsoft Sentinel to Microsoft Defender XDR](https://learn.microsoft.com/en-us/defender-xdr/microsoft-sentinel-onboard) on how to connect Microsoft Sentinel to Microsoft Defender XDR.

+If you already have a connected Sentinel workspace, you need to disconnect Microsoft Defender XDR and reconnect to the CoHack Sentinel.
+You can do that in the Microsoft Defender XDR portal under [System/Settings/Sentinel](https://security.microsoft.com/sentinel/settings).

 ## Onboard workstation-vm to Microsoft Defender for Endpoint

 RDP to hack-vm, then RDP to workstation-vm.